mislavjc/constellate/README.md

 ## 🎯 How It Works

-Constellate uses a sophisticated 4-pass AI processing pipeline:
+Constellator uses a sophisticated 4-pass AI processing pipeline:

 ### Pass 0: Facts Extraction